vdbrink/vdbrink.github.io/node-red/node-red_grafana.md

 <img src="../esphome/orcon_images/grafana_shower_humidity.jpg" height="200px">

 ## Save device data to Grafana
-If the InfluxDB is up and running you can use Node-RED to push every message, which comes from a sensor, direct into the database.
+If the InfluxDB is up and running, you can use Node-RED to push every message, which comes from a sensor, direct into the database.

-The InfluxDB node converts every json entity to a separated column.
+The InfluxDB node converts every JSON entity to a separated column.
 Only the table name (in InfluxDB this called a `measurement`) needs to be set, this can be done in this node but, it's also possible to set it dynamic, this avoids making for every sensor duplicate flows.

-When the node get this `msg.measurement=contact1` as input it will store the sensor data in `contact1`.
+When the node gets this `msg.measurement=contact1` as input it will store the sensor data in `contact1`.

 ![Save device data to InfluxDB](images/save_to_grafana.png) Used nodes: